Journals of Unlived Lives

 She would return to her real life in the city soon, though she could not have said, if pressed, what exactly that real life was supposed to look like anymore.
 Most of the goals on her checklist were finally checked off.

-When she graduated with her doctorate, the only one who came to see her was her mother.
-Oh her sweet, loving mother.
-At least she was when she wasn't throwing passive jabs at Viva for not procuring her a child quick enough.
+When she graduated with her doctorate, the only person who came to see her was her mother—her sweet, loving mother, at least when she was not slipping passive little jabs into conversation about how quickly Viva ought to produce a child.

 What she really wanted was for someone to share future accomplishments with, where she didn't have to feel so alone all the time.
 A child, maybe one day, but with no one around it wasn't even a thought.